prod-feng/Install-XDMod-SUPReMM-on-Centos-7/README.md

 So I went to Github(https://github.com/ubccr/supremm) and checked out the most recent version.

-Once you have downloaded the source package of SUPReMM, unzip it and then go to it's folder, check to see if you need to update it's config file of "config/config.json"(or you can update it after you have installed, which should be found at "/etc/supremm/config.json"), then run:
+Once you have downloaded the source package of SUPReMM, unzip it and then go to it's folder, check to see if you need to update it's config file of "config/config.json"(or you can update it after you have installed it, which should be found at "/etc/supremm/config.json"), then run:

 >python setup.py bdist_rpm